ketdoannguyen/AI-finger-recognition/README.md

 # AI-finger-recognition
-Using python and MediaPipe library for finger recognition The program recognizes finger gestures and the game rock-paper-scissors in the file DACS4.ipynb
+Using python and MediaPipe library for finger recognition.\n The program recognizes finger gestures and the game rock-paper-scissors in the file DACS4.ipynb